-- Allow agricultural uses and the keeping of livestock for private or commercial purposes. - Provide a minimum 30-foot-wide perimeter/compatibility landscape buffer (dense shrubbery, ground cover, and trees at least 20 feet on center) between existing and new uses. - Provide minimum setbacks that are greater than the typical RLD-4 setbacks and reflect historic development patterns. - Additional setback standards provided for the Heritage Overlay zone. - Vary lot sizes in new developments to mimic existing development patterns - minimum and maximum lot sizes based on applicable zone. - Consider views from public rights-of-way and parks to protect view sheds.
+- Allow agricultural uses and the keeping of livestock for private or commercial purposes. - Provide a minimum 30-foot-wide perimeter/compatibility landscape buffer (dense shrubbery, ground cover, and trees at least 20 feet on center) between existing and new uses. - Provide minimum setbacks as follows. - Front: 20 feet; Side: 15 feet; Rear: 15 feet (additional setback standards provided for the Heritage Overlay zone). - Vary lot sizes in new developments to mimic existing development patterns - minimum and maximum lot sizes based on applicable zone. - Consider views from public rights-of-way and parks to protect view sheds.